- 210,000 people with HIV

 Treatment for HIV is:

-Treatment coverage has been expanding in Pakistan in recent years, but most people with HIV are still not on treatment.
+Treatment coverage has been expanding in Pakistan in recent years, but around 85% of people with HIV are still not on treatment and there is a lack of data on viral suppression.
+This is helping to drive the country’s rapidly increasing HIV infection rate.

 Pakistan’s HIV epidemic is concentrated among certain groups (known as ‘key populations’).